Perth – Melbourne – Perth Tour

 Perth to Broome

-Comfortable small group trip to grandiose and hidden natural wonders in Western Australia – the famous wildflower bloom starts in July until October
+Comfortable small group trip to grandiose and hidden natural wonders in Western Australia – the famous wildflower bloom starts in July and lasts until October.

 The modern coach for 14 people takes you through the most beautiful side of Australia.
 That guarantees an unforgettable travel experience to Western Australia’s most fascinating natural wonders as a privileged travel group.
 The program includes Kimberley, Ningaloo Reef, Monkey Mia, Karijini National Park and countless other worth seeing, sometimes relatively unknown destinations.
-In a reliable coach with experienced specialists on board, you will have a wonderfully relaxed day, and safety is paramount
+With a reliable coach and experienced specialists on board, you will have a wonderfully relaxed day, and safety is paramount.

-All this you can safely enjoy as a SMALL COACH TOUR, a MINI GROUP TOUR or a PRIVATE GUIDED TOUR conducted by a very experienced tour guide.
+You can safely enjoy all this as a small coach tour, a mini group tour, or a private guided tour conducted by a very experienced tour guide.

 Travel description

-The most original Australia is most likely to be found in western Australia (Western Australia).
+The most original Australia is likely found in western Australia (Western Australia).
 Only a few first-time visitors find this worth a trip.
 However, it doesn’t have to be.
 Western Australia is definitely worth a trip for anyone who feels like going to Australia.
-The emerging tourist region of Western Australia spans a third of Australia’s total land area with approximately nearly three million inhabitants.
-A little bit over two million live in Perth, the only coast followed by an extensive hinterland that is also worth exploring.
-Perth joined in as a metropolis west of the continent, beautifully situated in the southwest of the Indian Ocean.
-Most of the places worth seeing are in a beautiful colour spectrum, and at night you can experience a clear starry sky.
+The emerging tourist region of Western Australia spans a third of Australia’s total land area with a population of approximately three million people; around two and a half million live in Perth, the only coast followed by an extensive hinterland that is also worth exploring.
+Perth joined as a metropolis west of the continent, beautifully situated in the southwest of the Indian Ocean.
+Most places worth seeing are in a beautiful colour spectrum, and you can experience a clear starry sky at night.
 Travelling through Western Australia is an extraordinary experience.
-Come more often and enjoy the country and its people in more miniature stages.
+Come more often and enjoy the country and its people in miniature stages.
 You will get more out of it.
 Therefore, this tour is a continuous overland trip between Perth and Darwin.
 Their length is about 8000 km, including the side roads and the time through the southwest.

 Travel style